-Additionally, in case of wall mounted modules, the customer or installer is fully responsible to ensure proper mounting on a suitable wall using appropriate and compatible fixation material.
+Additionally, in the case of wall mounted modules, the customer or installer is fully responsible to ensure proper mounting on a suitable wall using appropriate and compatible fixation material.

-Schaffner is not responsible for any damage on the ecosine active sync device or any other device due to improper usage.
+Schaffner is not responsible for any damage to the Ecosine Active Sync device or any other device due to improper usage.
 Failing to respect the requirement will void the guarantee.

-7.2 Mechanical installation of ecosine active sync power module
+7.2 Mechanical installation of Ecosine Active Sync power module

-7.2.1 Dimensions of an ecosine active sync power module
+7.2.1 Dimensions of an Ecosine Active Sync power module

-Figure 7-2 mechanical drawing of ecosine active sync power module (see dimensions in Table 6 and Table 7 below)
+Figure 7-2 mechanical drawing of Ecosine Active Sync power module (see dimensions in Table 6 and Table 7 below)